lilygoose89/coco/_posts/2019-11-19-the-best-meetups-in-chiang-mai-for-digital-nomads-2019.md

 Language lovers unite\!
 If you're looking for conversation partners to practice a new language with or you'd like to internationalize your circle of friends, the Mundo Lingo events are right up your alley.

 Delighting the child within all of us, attendees are invited to play with stickers.
-A&nbsp;flag sticker for your home country goes up top and additional flags for any languages you speak can also be chosen.
+A flag sticker for your home country goes up top and additional flags for any languages you speak can also be chosen.
 Grab drinks, mix and mingle in whatever language you like best\!
 These meetups have great attendance and the format shakes it up nicely from the usual night out.

 Mundo Lingo is available around the world so if you're a fan, you can look them up in other cities to meet locals and nomads alike.